About Comedian Dave Goldstein

 Dave’s career has taken him across the United States, Canada, and Europe after first performing publicly at 13 as a guest of disc jockey New Orleans Slick on WFEC in his hometown of Harrisburg, PA.

 Here’s a couple of quick videos so you can see Dave in action.
-For more videos, visit the Video page.
+For more, visit the Video page.